Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 ## Installation

+*awesome-arrowlain-wibar requires my [awesome-lainmod][] lua library and [awesome-base16][] color schemes suite which are separately distributed.
+You need to install them first.*

 Clone current repository to temporary directory with `git clone https://github.com/Kirill-Bugaev/awesome-arrowlain-wibar.git`.
 Copy `base16`, `lainmod` and `wibars` directories from `awesome-arrowlain-wibar` directory to your Awesome WM configuration directory (`~/.config/awesome` by default).

 ## Configuration